 Planting Recommendation #3: With a Cool Limestone Rock Trick

-A method reportedly used by some English gardeners has been to sink a fairly large soft limestone rock flush with the ground and plant the clematis at the north side of it.
+A method reportedly used by some English gardeners has been to sink a fairly large soft limestone rock flush with the ground and plant the clematis on the north side of it.

-The rock shades and cools the roots of the plant, and also furnishes the lime elements which clematis appear to prefer in their soil.
+The rock shades and cools the roots of the plant and also furnishes the lime elements that clematis appear to prefer in their soil.

 The third requirement has to do with the hole you dig.
 Be sure it has good drainage.
 Make it roomy enough for a young tree.
 Be generous in adding humus (damp peat moss or rotted compost).
 Add several handfuls of ground limestone.
 Add a little well-rotted manure (never the fresh sort).

 The fourth requirement is to plant the root ball deep—about three inches below the soil surface.
 Some believe planting too shallow encourages certain kinds of dieback.